IN SEARCH OF THE HERON

 DIVERSE AVIAN LIFE IN GELEPHU

-Gelephu’s subtropical forests are teeming with birdlife, offering sightings of rare species like the Rufous-necked Hornbill and Blyth’s Kingfisher.
-Spend a full day exploring this biodiversity hotspot, where the blend of lowland forests and open rivers create a perfect habitat for an array of colorful and exotic bird species.
+Gelephu’s subtropical forests teem with birdlife, offering rare sightings like Rufous-necked Hornbills and Blyth’s Kingfisher.
+Spend a day exploring this hotspot, where lowland forests and rivers create habitats for colorful species.
+Immerse yourself in Bhutan’s avian diversity.

 BIRDING ADVENTURE IN ZHEMGANG

-Venture into Zhemgang, home to the endangered White-bellied Heron and other rare birds.
-The pristine forests and river valleys around Panbang and Tingtibi provide extraordinary birding opportunities, with sightings of species like the Rufous-throated Partridge and Red-headed Trogon, making it an unforgettable highlight for nature lovers.
+Zhemgang is home to the endangered White-bellied Heron and other rare birds.
+Here, pristine forests and river valleys around Panbang and Tingtibi offer extraordinary birding, featuring species like Rufous-throated Partridge and Red-headed Trogon, making it an unforgettable highlight for nature lovers.

 SCENIC DOCHULA PASS

 Marvel at the panoramic views of the Eastern Himalayas from Dochula Pass.
-This breathtaking location, surrounded by forests of rhododendron, oak, and bamboo, is a birdwatcher’s paradise.
-Spot rare species amidst the serene mountain atmosphere, making it a cherished moment of both tranquility and adventure.
+Here, surrounded by rhododendron, oak, and bamboo forests, this breathtaking location becomes a birdwatcher’s paradise.
+Spot rare species, creating a cherished moment of tranquility and adventure.

 BIRDWATCHING AT DOCHULA PASS

-Experience the pristine beauty of Chelela Pass, Bhutan’s highest road pass at 3,720 meters, surrounded by vibrant rhododendron forests.
-Spot magnificent birds like the Himalayan Monal, Blood Pheasant, and Satyr Tragopan, offering a perfect introduction to Bhutan’s incredible avian biodiversity amidst a stunning Himalayan backdrop.
+Experience the pristine beauty of Chelela, the highest road pass, where vibrant rhododendron forests thrive.
+Here, spot magnificent birds like the Himalayan Monal, Blood Pheasant, and Satyr Tragopan, offering a perfect introduction to Bhutan’s avian biodiversity amidst a stunning Himalayan backdrop.

 GUIDE & EXPERTISE